OWASP/www-chapter-singapore/index.md

 ### 2021

+### September 2021 Online Meetup: Developing secure software with OWASP tools and guides

+**Date**: 2 September 2021 730pm to 900pm

+**Venue**: Google Meet - get the Google Meet URL from [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/279463596)

+All know the OWASP Top 10 and some other OWASP projects.
+The problem is that it is hard to find anything if you don't know what you are looking for.
+This presentation is an OWASP project showcase, highlighting various OWASP projects, their usage and how they fit into your application development pipeline.

+**Speaker**: Martin Knobloch

+Martin Knobloch, Global AppSec Strategist at Micro Focus, is a long-time information security leader with more than 15 years of experience in the field.
+With a background in software development and architecture, his focus is on software security.
+Martin is actively involved in OWASP where he is a frequent contributor to various projects and initiatives, as well as a member of the Board of Directors.
+During his career, Martin has been a recognized teacher, guest lecturer at various universities and invited speaker and trainer at local and international software development, testing and security conferences throughout the world.

+Please RSVP your attendance at [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/279463596)

+# Past Meetups

+### 2021

 ### August 2021 Online Meetup: Securing the Multi-cloud, Portable, *-Tier Microservice Application: A live demo on Cloud-Native Application Security Platforms: Curiefense, Deepfense, Sysdig, Snyk Code, and Aqua Security Trivy & tfsec

 **Date**: 5 August 2021 730pm to 900pm